-" Recognize the full range of normal reactions to a person at risk for suicide and the importance of maintaining a nonjudgmental stance
+Recognize the full range of normal reactions to a person at risk for suicide and the importance of maintaining a nonjudgmental stance

 - When a person you know and care about is thinking about suicide, it can evoke feelings of fear, anxiety, and helplessness.
 Often a family member's own need for that person to live can impact their ability to respond in a rational manner.
-Some family and friends may be able to work past this initial fear and tap into empathy, compassion, and concern. - Cultural and traditional beliefs and approaches to suicide may also impact family reactions.
-If the tribal tradition is to talk about death and suicide, the family may also do so in a compassionate way.
-If the traditional belief is to not talk about suicide, it is possible the family may avoid talking about it, feel more shame, or try to silence a person in the family who is struggling with suicidal thoughts.
-As you might remember from Module 2, strong family and cultural connections are protective factors against suicide.
-Therefore, it is important to consider how you as an advocate can strengthen the family while also being within the laws and ethical boundaries of your role. - " There are some common thoughts that a concerned family member may have.
-These include thoughts such as:

-- "Don't they know I love them and would be devastated without them?
+Some family and friends may be able to work past this initial fear and tap into empathy, compassion, and concern. - " There are some common thoughts that a concerned family member may have.
+These include thoughts such as: - "Don't they know I love them and would be devastated without them?
 How could they even think about this?" - "They are always saying they want to kill themselves." - "Suicide is selfish." - "Suicide is cowardly." - "Suicide is a sin." - "You don't mean that.
 You don't really want to die." - "They've had so much going on.
 I hope I can support them through this."

-We are going to unpack these a little more:

-- " Remember from our first section that a perception of being a burden is a common thought for the person in crisis.
-The tunnel vision of the suicidal mind can make the person think they are negatively impacting loved ones more in life than they would in death. - " It can be invalidating and dismissive to think that a person who talks about suicide often is not going to act on it.
+- " We are going to unpack these a little more. - Remember from our first section that a perception of being a burden is a common thought for the person in crisis.
+The tunnel-vision of the suicidal mind can make the person think they are negatively impacting loved ones more in life than they would in death. - " It can be invalidating and dismissive to think that a person who talks about suicide often is not going to act on it.
 The mind of the person in crisis can become used to thinking about suicide.
 Suicide can become the mind's go-to solution or a rut it gets stuck in.
-Yet, this does not mean they won't act on these thoughts at some point. - " Saying that suicide is selfish can be a guilt- or shame-inducing response.
+But this does not mean they will not act on these thoughts at some point. - " Saying that suicide is selfish to someone struggling with suicidal thoughts can be a guiltor shame-inducing response.
 If you think about crime victims, they may be feeling a lot of guilt and shame already connected to the trauma they have experienced.
 For persons who have lost someone to suicide, especially family members, this can be particularly hard.
 Thoughts such as "You know what we went through before.
 Why would you do this to us?" can surface.
-These can evoke anger and distance the supporter and the person struggling.
-A family can strengthen a victim's connections while also refraining from statements that might distance a victim at risk. - " Saying that suicide is a sin to someone struggling with suicidal thoughts could potentially increase alienation and hopelessness.
+These can evoke anger and distance the supporter and the person struggling. - Saying that suicide is a sin to someone struggling with suicidal thoughts can increase alienation and hopelessness.
 It is not your job to change their belief, but you can help them to recognize that communicating this belief can be alienating to the person at risk.
-Connecting to beliefs such as compassion and love could help. - When to Talk about Suicide with a Loved One provides a number of examples for how to talk about suicide with a loved one.
+Connecting to beliefs such as compassion and love could help. - " Read Handout 7A: How to Talk about Suicide with a Loved One, which provides a number of examples for how to talk about suicide with a loved one.
 This can be used as tool.
 It is best to meet the person where they are at, using their language.
-Consider what you would add or how you would change these.